 Huzzah Creek – (Local pronunciation: "who-zall.")
 A lovely, gentle stream with plenty of gravel bars for picnicking.
 Anglers find the Huzzah to be a pleasant and profitable floating-wading stream; canoeist will find it quite sporty.
 The Huzzah river valley is relatively unspoiled and has a real Ozarks atmosphere.

 Courtois Creek – (Local pronunciation: "court-away.")
 Flowing 38.6 miles, this tributary of the Huzzah is popular year-round for canoeing, kayaking, and rafting.
 It is surrounded by dense stands of trees and native vegetation, has abundant fish, turtles and waterfowl, and is the best-protected stream in the area against erosion.
-For a nice float, begin at Bass' River Resort or Huzzah Valley Resort and take-out at the low-water bridge at Scotia.

 North Fork of the White River – Locals call this, simply, the North Fork.
 Located near the Arkansas border in south-central Missouri, it is a fabulous float that is less crowded.
 A good day-float begins at the Hammond Camp access near Dora and ends at River of Life Farm, a resort with a restaurant and cabins at the river’s edge.
 The latest addition, the River Lighthouse Cabin, has two bedrooms, both with jetted tubs, a gas fireplace and a covered porch that looks down on the shimmering water.

 Eleven Point River – A gorgeous float, especially from the Greer Spring access to Turner Mill.
 The spring adds 220 million gallons of clear, cold water to the river each day, making for good floating throughout the year.
 Take the mile-long hike to the spring and see one of Missouri’s most beautiful spots.
 This is one of the original eight rivers designated in the Federal Wild and Scenic Rivers Act as possessing "outstandingly remarkable scenic, recreational, geologic, fish and wildlife, historic, cultural or other similar values."
 The Eleven Point is free of commercialization along the shoreline and is largely primitive and undeveloped, but accessible in places by roads.
 Canoe outfitters will get you to the river.
 The good folks at Eleven Point River Canoe Rental outside of Alton will send you on your way with all the gear needed.